PCI Express wireless cards are built for those who don’t have a wired connection and but still want a good internet speed.

 Using a standard CAT 5 Ethernet connection the speed was 2 min 30 seconds

 Keep in mind these result will vary for everyone.
-The father any router is from a signal the weaker the signal gets and data rates will drop.
+The farther any router is from a signal the weaker the signal gets and data rates will drop.
 Also walls or other obstacles will slow a wireless connection.

 With the right router and setup transfer speed of 500 Mbps and more are easily done.
 The fastest we were able to get it up to was 877.5 Mbps with the router 5 feet away.